DSC 40B – Theoretical Foundations of Data Science II

 Notice the two new lines; these lines print all node statuses any time that an undiscovered node has been found.

 What is the time complexity of this modified modified_full_bfs?
 State your answer in asymptotic notation in terms of the number of nodes, \(|V|\), and the number of edges, \(|E|\).
-You may assume that the graph is represented using an adjacency list.
+You may assume that the graph is represented using an adjacency list, and that it is connected.

 Solution